Tsui Wang Kit

-Tsui Wang Kit (徐宏傑; born 5 January 1997) is a Hong Kong professional footballer who currently plays as a fullback for Hong Kong Premier League club Lee Man.
+Tsui Wang Kit (徐宏傑; born 5 January 1997) is a Hong Kong professional footballer who currently plays as a right back for Chinese Super League club Yunnan Yukun and the Hong Kong national team.

 Club career

-On 10 January 2018, Tsui transferred to China League One side Meizhou Hakka.
-According to the rules of the Chinese football league, he is deemed as a native player.
+On 10 January 2018, Tsui transferred to the China League One side Meizhou Hakka.
+According to the rules of the Chinese Football League, he is deemed a native player.

 On 1 May 2020, Meizhou Hakka agreed to a swap with R&F for Leung Nok Hang.
-Tsui revealed to the media that he his contract length was two years.
+Tsui revealed to the media that his contract length was two years.
 On 14 October 2020, Tsui left the club after his club's withdrawal from the HKPL in the new season.

 On 28 November 2020, Tsui signed with Lee Man.

+On 10 June 2024, Lee Man announced the departure of Tsui.

+On 18 June 2024, Tsui returned to China League One and joined Yunnan Yukun.

 International career

-On 31 August 2017, Tsui made his international debut for Hong Kong in the match against Singapore in a friendly match.
+On 31 August 2017, Tsui made his international debut for Hong Kong in a friendly match against Singapore.

+Tsui scored his first goal for Hong Kong in the 86th minute of a EAFF E-1 Preliminary Round Group Stage match against Chinese Taipei, which qualified Hong Kong to the finals against Guam.

 Career statistics

 Club

 As of match played 28 September 2019.